muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 MUST be capable of processing more than one label.
 The additional processing required, may have an impact on forwarding performance.

-Generic Associated Label (GAL) is used for Operations, Administration and Maintenance (OAM) in MPLS networks {{RFC5586}}.
-When GAL is used, it MUST be added at the bottom of the label stack after the Path Segment label.
+Generic Associated Label (GAL) MAY be used for Operations, Administration and Maintenance (OAM) in MPLS networks {{RFC5586}}.
+When GAL is used, it MUST be added at the bottom of the label stack after the PSID.

-Entropy label and Entropy Label Indicator (ELI) as described in {{RFC8662}} for SR-MPLS path, can be placed before or after the
-Path Segment label in the MPLS label stack.
+Entropy label and Entropy Label Indicator (ELI) as described in {{RFC8662}} for SR-MPLS path, can be placed before or after the PSID in the MPLS label stack.

 The SR path computation needs to know the Maximum SID Depth (MSD) that can be imposed at each node/link of a given SR path {{RFC8664}}.
 This ensures that the SID stack depth of a computed path does not exceed the number of SIDs the node is capable of imposing.
-The MSD used for path computation MUST include the Path Segment label.
+The MSD used for path computation MUST include the PSID.

 The label stack with Path Segment is shown in {{figure1}}: